 For Richard this is a one-off project — something he’s always wanted to do.
-My guess is that when he’s finished, he’ll sell the storage, dump anything he didn’t use and just enjoy driving the car.
+My guess is that when he’s finished, he’ll sell the storage cabinet and racks, dump anything he didn’t use, and just enjoy driving the car.
 And if it turns out he doesn’t have time to complete the project after all, he’ll sell the car and parts for what he paid for them and move on.
 The trick to a happy life is to keep up-to-date so that energy doesn’t stagnate.

 How to keep hobby clutter under control

 Fast Track Clutter Clearing online course